2000: Secure and Subsidized American Broadband

 In STEEPS categorization, this seems primarily a Political/Policy, Economic/Entrepreneurship, and Technological counterfactual.

-In 2000, if the US decided to start subsidizing the growth of the Information Superhighway, and made low-cost fiber and high-speed cellular access a public right, the way Finland did with internet access in 2010, how much farther along would the web, mobile and the internet of things, and all the technologies and business models we can build on top of these critical communication technologies, be today?
-Telecom and cable oligopolies naturally seek to slow down the growth of wired and wireless bandwidth, as more bandwidth has the potential to deeply disrupt their current business models.
-Several urban broadband initiatives have been successfully sued by cable oligopolies, to prevent competition from emerging.
+Because we never had subsidized and guaranteed access, telecom and cable oligopolies have also done much to block the growth of wired and wireless bandwidth.
+Many urban broadband initiatives have been sued by cable oligopolies, to prevent competition from emerging.
 The same kind of blockage to commerce and movement occurred in the era of private roads and turnpikes in the US, before they were nationalized, and highway access was made both a public right and free public good.
-If we’d had real political leadership on bandwidth, access, and affordability issues beginning in the early 1990s, when the information superhighway term first gained currency, and legislation in 2000 at the height of the first internet boom, how much better would the US and the world be today?
+If we’d had real political leadership on identity, bandwidth, access, and affordability issues beginning in the early 1990s, when the information superhighway term first gained currency, and legislation in 2000 at the height of the first internet boom, how much better would the US and the world be today?
 Many of the lessons of this counterfactual are still to be learned.

 Let’s start with a little history.
 It is ironic that the internet and web, perhaps the most valuable complexity construction project humanity has ever engaged in, began as a response to the rapid growth of nuclear weapons, perhaps the greatest single risk humanity created for itself in the 20th century.
 In 1959, Polish engineer Paul Baran, working at the foresight think-tank RAND, was put on a project to harden computer systems to nuclear attack.
 By 1961, he was looking for telecommunication system designs that could operate under conditions of partial nuclear destruction of the network.
 That challenge led him away from conventional hierarchical node-and-spoke network designs and into the natural security principles of node (transmitter-receiver) decentralization, redundancy, self-directed messaging (self-routing autonomy), and digital packet switching.
 According to Andrew Targowski’s The History, Present State, and Future of IT (2015), Baran got many of these ideas in an early discussion with an MIT neurosurgeon, who talked about the brain as a distributed network.